lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 As an alternative to using a self-join, you could use a SQL **subquery**.
 In this case, that subquery would be a nested `SELECT` statement using the SQL aggregate function `MAX` to filter the date values.

 Both approaches yield the correct result.
 There are two factors in determining which query approach is best.
 Those factors are the following:
 1. Are you more comfortable writing set-based queries?
 Then use the self-join approach.
+Alternatively, you can use the subquery approach if that is more natural for you.
 2. Performance overhead in BigQuery.
 At these small example amounts, query performance won't differ.
-However, with production-sized tables, performance can differ due to other factors (table partitioning for example)
+However, with production-sized tables, performance can differ due to other factors (table partitioning for example).
+Query performance tuning is a complex topic is beyond the scope of this course.

 Q4: Return the names of experiments that were performed before some Gasch experiment
     - TABLES: `experiments`